-Watch wildlife in full broadcast quality.
+Watch wildlife in full broadcast quality on your phone, tablet or computer.
 This colour IP camera kit is perfect for popping outside, plugging into your router and viewing on any device.

-The camera gives an impressive 3MP quality with rich colours, night vision and the ability to view day or night.
+The camera gives an impressive 4MP quality with rich colours, night vision and the ability to view day or night.

 A feature rich, robust camera